VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ### FRINX ODL - Install features
 1. First, [start FRINX ODL](../../Operations_Manual/running-frinx-odl-after-activation.md).
   - Wait for 3 minutes to ensure the start up process is complete.
-2. Then, in the karaf terminal which will have started, install two features - RESTCONF and the l3vpn provider:
+2. Once the karaf terminal is running, install the following features:

 ```
-feature:install odl-restconf frinx-l3vpn-iosxrv
+feature:install frinx-l3vpn-app cli-southbound-all-units unified-topology-all-units
 ```
 ### Postman - Import collection
 1. To download and use FRINX pre-configured Postman REST calls with L3VPN - see [this page](../../API.md).
-2. Follow that guide to import the file `postman_collection_L3VPN_IOS-XRv.json` from the directory `L3VPN Service Module`.
+2. Follow that guide to import the file `postman_collection_L3VPN_service.json` from the directory `L3VPN Service Module`.
 3. [Configure an environment in Postman](../../API.md) where you set a value for `odl_ip`.

 Your system is now ready.
 To provision L3VPN see the [Usage - Operations Guide](#usage---operations-guide) below.

 ## Introduction
-The goal of this project is to automate provisioning of Layer 3 Virtual Private Network (L3VPN) on Service Provider (SP) routers.
+The goal of this project is to automate provisioning of Layer 3 Virtual Private Networks (L3VPN) on Service Provider (SP) routers.

-- This is done by using the FRINX ODL controller which configures routers based on intent of the L3VPN service.
+- This is done by using the FRINX ODL controller which configures routers based on the intent of the L3VPN service.
 - The FRINX ODL controller translates the L3VPN service abstraction to network element configuration.

 ![L3VPN Service](l3vpn_service.png)

 ### Problem definition and L3VPN
-A company needs to reconnect multiple sites with each other via a Service Provider which provides L3 connectivity to the company.
+A company needs to reconnect multiple sites via a Service Provider which provides L3 connectivity for the company.
-- The company's sites exchange routing information and multiple companies may use overlapping address space so there is a need to isolate companies and their address spaces.
+- Company sites exchange routing information and multiple companies may use overlapping address spaces which causes a need to isolate companies and their address spaces.
 - L3VPN offers a solution for those requirements.

-Host1 and Host2 are two different sites for the same company and they both connect to the Service Provider using a separate connection.
+For example, Host1 and Host2 are two different sites for the same company and they both connect to the Service Provider using a separate connection.
 They need to interconnect two of their sites.

 ![Two company's sites connected to SP](problem.png)